Bangladesh Academy for Rural Development: Objectives

 One of the main functions of BARD is to provide training for both officials and non-official members of the public and private institutions working on rural development.
 The training is provided in the form of courses, visit programmes, workshops and seminars.

 Research

 The research is basically aimed at collecting socioeconomic data for planning and project preparation.
 Findings are also used for training and information materials by respective public bodies and planning institutions.
-Research also relate to the evaluation of national rural development programmes either independently or jointly with government agencies, universities and research organisations.
+Research also relates to the evaluation of national rural development programmes, either independently or jointly with government agencies, universities, and research organisations.

 Projects

-Since its inception, BARD has conducted a number of large and small scales development programmes.
+Since its inception, BARD has conducted a number of large- and small-scale development programmes.